andydelworth/andydelworth.github.io/_posts/2025-04-10-training-saes.md

 1. Safety: If we can understand the algorithms the neural net is performing, we can identify and/or mitigate algorithms that could be harmful.
-2. Increase performance: If we can understand the activation space of a model, we may be able to craft techniques to increase model performance.
+2. Increase performance: If we can understand the activation space of a model, we may be able to craft techniques to increase model performance (see [Discovering Latent Knowledge](https://arxiv.org/abs/2212.03827)).

 ## Approach

 The work to find interpretable features can be separated into the following chunks.

-1. Compute activations: We are going to save a large number (billions?) of activations to disk.
+1. Compute activations: We are going to save a large number of activations to disk.
 I will check existing literature on several parameters, including the scale of activations I need and the layer to take the activations from.
 I anticipate disk space may be a bottleneck here.